simonellistonball/agents/product-management/prfaq-writer.md

 - How defensible is our advantage?
 For how long?
 - What market shifts could obsolete this product?
 - What regulatory shifts, or pending legislation could impact this product?
 Show both positive and negative.
 Cite all sources.

+**Failed Product Analysis**

+- What similar products have failed in this space?
+Why did they fail?
+- How is your approach fundamentally different from these failures?
+- What assumptions did failed products make that proved wrong?
+- Which well-funded startups pivoted away from this idea?
+Why?

+**Competitive Intelligence Deep Dive**

+- Map out all direct and indirect competitors with their strengths/weaknesses
+- What's the switching cost from each major competitor?
+- Which competitors have the highest NPS scores?
+Why?
+- What features do competitors' customers complain about most?
+- Who has tried and abandoned this approach?
+What can we learn?

 **Financial & Business**